Ekiserrepe/ranking-hook/README.md

       ...networkInfo.txValues,
     };

-## How to install the Highest Number Hook on JSHooks Testnet?
+## How to install the Ranking Hook on JSHooks Testnet?

 Work in progress...

-## How to uninstall the Highest Number Hook on Mainnet/Testnet?
+## How to uninstall the Ranking Hook on Mainnet/Testnet?

     const prepared = {
       "TransactionType": "SetHook",